haoqindeng/haoqindeng.github.io/_pages/about.md

 ---

 I am currently an undergraduate student at the Department of Electrical and Computer Engineering, University of Southern California.
 I am expected to receive B.S./M.S. degrees in Electrical and Computer Engineering in 2022.
-[CV.pdf](https://haoqindeng.github.io/images/cv.pdf)
+For complete CV, please see here: [CV.pdf](https://haoqindeng.github.io/images/cv.pdf)

 My current research interests include: